imoize/docker-alpine/README.md

 ## Contributing

 We'd love for you to contribute to this container.
-You can request new features by creating an [issue](https://github.com/imoize/docker-base-alpine/issues) or submitting a [pull request](https://github.com/imoize/docker-base-alpine/pulls) with your contribution.
+You can submitting a [pull request](https://github.com/imoize/docker-base-alpine/pulls) with your contribution.

 ## Issues